 Ability to Keep Residents Mobile

-This tells you the percentage of patients that were able to retain mobility over time.
-Preserving mobility is usually a good sign for residents' health.
+This tells you the percentage of patients that retained mobility levels over time.
+Retaining mobility is often a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

 In Good Samaritan Society - George, 19.24 Percentage of Residents Rehospitalized

 This indicates the number of rehospitalizations per 1,000 days of short-term care.

 - Sanford Sheldon Medical CenterCritical Access Hospitals 13.52 miles away118 North 7th Avenue Sheldon Iowa 51201Voluntary non-profit - Private(712) 324-5041

 - Osceola Community HospitalCritical Access Hospitals 13.56 miles away600 9th Avenue North Sibley Iowa 51249Voluntary non-profit - Private(712) 754-2574

 - Hegg Memorial Health CenterCritical Access Hospitals 17.65 miles away1202 21st Avenue Rock Valley Iowa 51247Voluntary non-profit - Private(712) 476-8000